nvm-sh/nvm/README.md

   - Your system may not have a `.bash_profile` file where the command is set up.
 Create one with `touch ~/.bash_profile` and run the install script again

-  - You might need to restart your terminal instance.
-Try opening a new tab/window in your terminal and retry.
+  - You might need to restart your terminal instance or run `. ~/.nvm/nvm.sh`.
+Restarting your terminal/opening a new tab/window, or running the source command will load the command and the new configuration.

 If the above doesn't fix the problem, you may try the following: